ndriqimlahu/moonlight-tizen/.github/ISSUE_TEMPLATE.md

 If you have an issue, please consider the following before:

 - Have you tried __updating__:
-  - Your operating system
+  - The operating system (mention your OS and version).
+  - Your audio and graphics drivers.
-  - Geforce Experience (mention if in beta)
+  - GeForce Experience (mention if it's in beta).
+  - Sunshine (mention if installed).
-  - Chrome to the latest version
+  - The Tizen firmware to the latest version.
-  - The Moonlight client
+  - The Moonlight client.
 - Have you tried __pinging__ your host from the client?
 - If streaming __over the internet__:
   - Have you followed the [guide](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide)?
-  - Have you opened all ports to they correct protocols (udp or tcp)
+  - Have you opened all ports to they correct protocols (UDP or TCP).
+- Have you tried __device care__?
+  - Press the `Home` button on your remote, and select `Settings`:
+    - Navigate to `Support` and then select `Device Care`,
+    - Select `Start Device Care` and the scan will begin.
-- Have you enabled __hardware acceleration__?
+- Have you tried __manage storage__?
-  - Check under `chrome://settings/system` to enable it
-  - Check under `chrome://flags/#disable-accelerated-video-decode` for video hardware acceleration
-  - Check under `chrome://gpu` for:
+  - Check under `Device Care`, and select `Manage Storage`:
-    - Video Decode: "Hardware accelerated"
-    - WebGL: "Hardware accelerated"
-    - WebGL2: "Hardware accelerated"
+    - Navigate to `Moonlight` and then select `View Details`,
+    - Select `Clear Data` and `Clear Cache` to clear app data and empty the cache.
-- Have you __enabled NaCL__?
+- Have you tried __self diagnosis__?
-  - Check under `chrome://flags/#enable-nacl` to enable it
+  - Check under `Device Care`, and select `Self Diagnosis`:
-  - Are you running Linux? if so, install Chrome from official ppa
+    - To determine if a problem is being caused by the TV itself, you can use the `Picture Test` and `Sound Test`, which allow you to identify common problems.

 If you still have problems, post them in the issues section with info, logs and screenshots if possible